hazelcast/hazelcast/hazelcast-documentation/src/RingBuffer.md

 });
 ```

-The advantage of this approach: The thread that is used for the call is not blocked till the response is returned.

-### Full Configuration examples
+### Ringbuffer Configuration Examples

 The following shows the declarative configuration of a Ringbuffer called `rb`.
-The configuration is modeled after Ringbuffer defaults.
+The configuration is modeled after the Ringbuffer defaults.

 ```xml
 <ringbuffer name="rb">